 Photometry-Based Evaluation of “Just Noticeable Differences”

 Because Radiant’s visual inspection systems are based on photometric software tools, they leverage advantages in light measurement for the detection and qualification of surface-level defects.
-One such advantage is the application of “just noticeable difference” (JND) for uniformity evaluation, which is the amount of change over a surface area in order for the difference to be noticeable at least half of the time.
-Radiant photometric imagers utilize JND to evaluate significant non-uniformities and mura (cloudiness) in illuminated displays, which would be deemed unacceptable by a human observer.
+One such advantage is the application of “just noticeable difference” (JND) for uniformity evaluation.
+JND is the amount of change over a surface area that will be noticeable at least half of the time.
+Radiant photometric imagers use JND to evaluate significant non-uniformities and mura (cloudiness) in illuminated displays that would be deemed unacceptable by a human observer.
 As with illuminated components, JND measurement can be applied to non-illuminated surfaces for detecting and grading “uniformity” issues on surfaces caused by scratches, dents, smudges, and other defects.

 Smudges detected on tablet screen using principles of mura or uniformity inspection.

 A dent’s length and width can be measured to determine whether a device passes or fails.

 Webinar: Visual Surface Inspection with Imaging Photometers